 The “permanent” changes within the Tax Cuts and Jobs Act may stand like a lion in the pathway of change, but Washington has a different definition of the word “permanent.”
 Inflation adjustments and technical corrections are included within this deep analysis of the complex maze of rules dealing with depreciation, amortization, and sale of property.
 With three major acts passed in less than 18 months (CARES Act, Tax Relief Act, and American Rescue Plan Act), this reference manual contains many examples and cases to illustrate the most important points of which CPAs need to be aware.

-- Updated for impacts of the Protecting Americans Against Tax Hikes (PATH) Act of 2015, plus complete coverage of any recent tax acts and any legislation enacted before the presentation
+- Complete coverage of recent tax acts and any new legislation enacted before presentation

-- Detailed coverage of §179 expense election and how to maximize its use, when to use it, and what property qualifies?
+- Detailed coverage of §179 expense election and §168(k) bonus or “additional first-year depreciation” -- how to maximize them, definitions, limitations, what property qualifies, etc.

 - Sale of property and the depreciation recapture rules (§§1245, 1250, unrecaptured §1250 gain for real estate, §291 for corporations)

 - MACRS depreciation -- finding the proper method, convention, and recovery period

 - What is “listed property” and what are the current limitations?

 - Amortization of start-up, organization, and other expenditures